squinkylabs/SquinkyVCV/docs/clipboard-format.md

 The format is biased towards data that is similar to what might be in a MIDI file – a series of notes with pitches, start times, and durations.
 Possibly polyphonic.
 It can be used usefully in modules that don't use that model, however.

 At the highest level, the data is a UTF-8 string containing JSON encoded data.
 VCV is already using this encoding, so the new proposal will not conflict with VCV's existing clipboard code.

-So, before diving into details, here is a simple example:
+Before diving into details, here is a simple example:
 ```json
 {
   "vcvrack-sequence": {